Blizzard 2013: Snow, Sinking Boats and Cookies

 Scenes from a post blizzard morning

-I took a walk through the neighborhood to see what was what.
+I took a walk through the neighborhood, enjoying the deep white silence.

 These two were digging a path to their car.
 Note to self: when blizzard threatens, make sure to park close to street.